Rimurutempestx/AWS-End-User-Computing-Dashboard/README.md

 ## Customize the FROM address used for email communications with users
 Amazon SES is an email service that enables you to send and receive email using your own email addresses and domains.
 I started by verifying a new email address that I can use for the service.
 After that I updated the config.js file and configured the calues for the file (locate the changed values in the file section).
 Finally I finished off by uploading my website assets to my S3 bucket that i created at the beginning.

+## Conclusion
 I then tested everything and there was a hiccup or two but after some trial and error everything ran pretty smoothly, I had alot of fun doing this project because there were alot of services I had been wanting to use like SES but never got around to it, in the end it wasn't as hard as i thought it would be but still alot of fun.